StohnCoin-Projects/StohnCoin/doc/README.md

-Stohn Coin Core
+StohnCoin
 =============

 Setup
 ---------------------
-Stohn Coin Core is the original Stohn Coin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Stohn Coin transactions, which requires a few hundred gigabytes of disk space.
+StohnCoin is the original StohnCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of StohnCoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Stohn Coin Core, visit (https://github.com/StohnCoin-Projects/StohnCoin.git).
+To download StohnCoin, visit [stohncoin.org](https://stohncoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Stohn Coin Core on your native platform.
+The following are some helpful notes on how to run StohnCoin on your native platform.

 ### Unix